-The members of the Compensation Committee are Peter R. Barsz, Christina A. Cassotis (Chairperson), Jeffrey D. Grube, and Steven J. Weingarten.
+The members of the Compensation Committee are Peter R. Barsz, Christina A. Cassotis (Chairperson), Michael J. Donnelly, Jeffrey D. Grube, and Steven J. Weingarten.
 The Compensation Committee's primary function is to recommend to the S&T Board action on executive compensation and compensation and benefit changes brought to it by management.
 A written charter approved by the S&T Board governs the Compensation Committee and complies with current NASDAQ Rules relating to charters and corporate governance.
 The Compensation Committee reviews the adequacy of this charter annually and recommends any proposed changes to the S&T Board.
-A copy of the charter is included on S&T's website www.stbancorp.com, under Corporate Governance.
+A copy of the charter is included on S&T's website www.stbancorp.com, under Governance.
 The Compensation Committee is comprised entirely of independent board members, as defined by NASDAQ listing standards.

 The Compensation Committee is responsible for our stated compensation strategies, goals and purposes, ensuring that there is a strong link between the economic interests of management and shareholders; that members of management are rewarded appropriately for their contributions to company growth and profitability; that the executive compensation strategy supports organization objectives and shareholder interests; and that human capital programs and policies, including with respect to management development, succession planning and diversity and inclusion initiatives are effective.
 The Compensation Committee must provide clear direction to management to ensure that its policies and procedures are carried out in a manner that achieves balance and is consistent with safety and soundness.
 It approves any material exceptions or adjustments to the incentive compensation arrangements established for senior management, and carefully considers and monitors the effects of any approved exceptions or adjustments.
+In support of the Compensation Committee's responsibilities, S&T has an Incentive Compensation Steering Committee ("Steering Committee"), which operates under a formal management committee charter and whose members consist of the CEO, the President, the Chief Financial Officer, the CRO, the Chief Human Resource Officer and any other officer that the Compensation Committee deems appropriate.
+The Steering Committee reviews all incentive plans to ensure that they are equitable across all business lines, tie to organizational goals, do not encourage excessive risk-taking and are not designed to incentivize conduct that violates law.
+As part of the Steering Committee's responsibilities, it applies the safety and soundness guidelines established in our formal Incentive Compensation Arrangements policy.

-It receives and reviews, on an annual or more frequent basis, an assessment by management, with appropriate input from risk management personnel, of the effectiveness of the design and operation of the organization's incentive compensation system in providing appropriate risk-taking incentives.
+The Compensation Committee receives and reviews, on an annual or more frequent basis, an assessment by management, with appropriate input from risk management personnel, of the effectiveness of the design and operation of the organization's incentive compensation system in providing appropriate risk-taking incentives.
 It also reviews periodic reports of incentive compensation awards and payments relative to risk outcomes.
 It ensures that the incentive compensation arrangements for S&T do not encourage employees to take risks that are beyond S&T's ability to manage effectively.
 It also performs other related duties as set forth in its written charter.

-The process, policies and specific determinations of the Compensation Committee with respect to compensation of our NEOs for fiscal 2021, including management's role in such process, are described in greater detail in the Compensation Discussion and Analysis section of this Proxy Statement.
+The process, policies and specific determinations of the Compensation Committee with respect to compensation of our NEOs for fiscal 2022, including management's role in such process, are described in greater detail in the CD&A section of this Proxy Statement.

-The Compensation and Benefits Committee Report is on page 42 of this Proxy Statement.
+The Compensation and Benefits Committee Report is on page 44 of this Proxy Statement.